rpatterson/nOrg/doc/design.rst

     field set and are similar to those used in emails.
 There may also be arbitrary fields which correspond to `org-mode properties`_.

-property definitions are controlled in the node heirarchy
+property definitions are controlled in the node hierarchy
     When using arbitrary fields as properties containing structured data, the structure of the data in that field is controlled by other fields or properties which override each other going up the